-Retail’s 2026 moment isn’t about AI adoption.
-It’s about Trust
+Retail’s 2026 Moment is about Trust

 If you’re a retail or brand executive heading into the next planning cycle, you’re probably not asking whether to use AI anymore.
 That decision has already been made.